The Last Clinics Standing

 In addition, we have challenged four other restrictions passed by the Arkansas Legislature, all of which have been blocked by a federal trial court.
 But the state has appealed.
 If the state prevails, these laws would act as an effective bar to having an abortion anywhere in the state.
 Arkansas also requires anti-abortion counseling, parental consent, and a 48-hour waiting period.
 It also bans abortions at 20 weeks.
 Counseling must be provided in person and take place before the waiting period begins, necessitating two separate trips to one of the few clinics in the state.

-In 1992, Kentucky had nine abortion clinics.
-Today it has one.
+In 1992, Kentucky had nine abortion facilities.
+By 2014, it had three abortion facilities and two clinics.
+Today it has one clinic.
 The state has tried to use TRAP laws to shut down the single remaining clinic, but litigation has thus far blocked it from doing so.
 In September, a federal court held that the TRAP laws’ “scant medical benefits” were “far outweighed by the burden imposed on Kentucky women seeking abortions” and struck the laws down.
 However, the state has vowed to appeal.
 If the ruling stands, a second clinic is likely to begin offering abortion services.

 But there’s more.
 Kentucky already bans abortion after 20 weeks, but this year the state passed a law effectively banning abortions after 15 weeks as well.
 We sued and the law is on hold.
 Women in Kentucky are also required to have a face-to-face consultation with a doctor at least 24 hours before an abortion.
 Women under 18 must get permission from a parent or a judge in order to have an abortion.
 And doctors must provide an ultrasound, narrate fetal development, and make the heartbeat audible regardless of whether the patient wants to hear it.
 We are challenging the ultrasound law in the courts, too.

-Louisiana had 17 abortion clinics in 1992.
+Louisiana had 17 abortion facilities in 1992.
+By 2014, it had five abortion facilities, all of which were clinics.
 Today it has three.
 And, due to a recent court ruling, it may soon only have one.
 That is because its clinic licensing law contains more than 1,000 medically unnecessary requirements, including an admitting privileges measure that is indistinguishable from the one struck down in Whole Woman’s Health.
 Yet the Fifth Circuit Court of Appeals ignored the clear and controlling precedent and allowed the law to go into effect.

 In addition to establishing licensing hurdles that are almost impossible to overcome, the law forces women to undergo invasive examinations, makes doctors give their patients misleading or false information, and allows the government to collect and review the medical records of every woman who has an abortion in the state.
 Moreover, the state passed a bundle of abortion restrictions in 2016 that, among other things, tripled the time a woman had to wait to get an abortion — pushing women later into pregnancy — and banned the most common method of abortion in the second trimester.

-In 1992, Mississippi had eight abortion clinics.
+In 1992, Mississippi had eight abortion facilities.
+By 2014, it had two abortion facilities and one clinic.
 Today it has one.
 From 1991 to 2014, the annual number of abortions in Mississippi declined by nearly two-thirds.
 The abortion rate in Mississippi is almost four times lower than the national rate, despite the state’s unintended and teen pregnancy rates being substantially higher than the national average.

 Mississippi has some of the most stringent abortion laws in the country, and Mississippi Gov. Phil Bryant has said, “Please rest assured that I also have not abandoned my hope of making Mississippi abortion-free.”